Maasai

 Go to Kilimanjaro

-Original Maasai Lodge – Travelling and Doing Good
+Original Maasai Lodge – Travelling and doing good

 Massai Men

-In the Realm of the Massai
+In the realm of the Massai

 It is a once-in-a-lifetime experience: the great migration in the Serengeti National Park, when hundreds of thousands of wildebeests, zebras and buffaloes move through the endless expanse in search of grazing grounds.
 A trip to Tanzania is worth it for that alone.
 But the East African country has much more to offer.
 For example, a visit to the Massai, who still maintain their traditional customs in the 21st century.
 In the Original Maasai Lodge, you get an insight into the life of this charismatic people and at the same time support aid projects in the region.